gregtour/blog-posts/article1.md

 Additional examples of dynamically typed languages besides JavaScript include Python, Ruby, Lua, Scheme and Lisp, and a number of others.
 Aside from the style of syntax and the degree of expressiveness, these programming languages are largely similar because of their type system.
-So called dynamically typed languages are often referred to as duck-typed or duck languages.
+So called dynamically typed languages are sometimes referred to as duck-typed or duck languages.

 Adopting many of these identifying features, and really as an exercise in constructing a language from basic parts, we